rishisoni90/rishisoni90/README.md

 # Hello, Gitians! 👋

-I'm Rishi Soni, a Senior Associate Engineer 👨‍💻 who loves coding.
+I'm Rishi Soni, a Senior Associate Engineer 👨‍💻.
 Welcome to my GitHub!

 ## About Me